-In order to collect all values under a specified key, the key path specified must end with a trailing backslash.
+In order to collect all values under a specified key, the (case sensitive) key path specified must end with a trailing backslash.
 If the path specified corresponds to a key (rather than a registry value) but does not end with a trailing backslash, only the (Default) value (if it is set) for the specified key will be collected.

-Tip: Default values in the registry are typically not set.
+Tip: In the registry, default values are typically not set.